ModelOriented/treeshap/README.md

 ### Interaction Plot

-Simple plot to visualise an SHAP Interaction value of two features depending on their values.
+Simple plot to visualize an SHAP Interaction value of two features depending on their values.

 ``` r